Do you receive proper financial advice on a regular basis? Do you source your advice from multiple outlets? Professionals? Media? Friends and family?

 If you can’t afford professional financial advice, there are also some certified (and free) resources out there that can help educate and empower you to handle your self-employed finances:

-- MBIE has some great online content on how to choose the right financial adviser for you
+- Finance journalist Mary Holm has a great online resource on how to choose the right financial adviser for you

 - Read up on the potential dangers of financial advisers and know what to look for.